 The first tool, 'Select' is probably the one you'll use most, and is the default tool chosen when LightBurn starts.
 The others are used to create basic shapes like circles and rectangles, text, and lines, and there are few for modifying shapes in more complicated ways, like merging shapes, or creating lots of copies of shapes.

 The color palette lives along the bottom of the main window by default, though a common alternative is docking it next to the creation tools along the left.

-Lasers don't "print" in color, so these colors are used to assign different kinds of operations to the shapes in your design.
+Lasers don't print in color, so these colors are used to assign different kinds of operations to the shapes in your design.
 A common convention is to use bright red for cuts, though how you use the colors is up to you.

-With nothing selected in the workspace, click a color entry and new shapes will be created in that color.
+With nothing selected in the workspace, click a color entry and subsequent new shapes will be created in that color.
 If you have something selected, clicking a color entry will apply that color to the shapes in your selection.
-The colors currently in use in your design will also appear as entries in the Cuts / Layers window, where you can choose the operations that each color represents.
+The colors currently in use in your design will also appear as entries in the Cuts / Layers window, where you can choose the operations that each color will represent.